X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Data: X-Ray-luminous Supernovae

-The confirmed presence of relatively large X-ray emission across different SN classes is an exciting development in our overall understanding of the rates of stars' mass loss and general SN physics.
-The exact reason(s) for this prevalence, however, remain(s) unclear.
-Whether the X-ray emission originates from a CCSN or a thermonuclear SN is not particularly relevant for the hazardous effects imposed on a terrestrial atmosphere that we are concerned with in this study.
-So long as the event manages to induce a high enough fluence on the atmosphere, the associated impacts of the X-ray photons will be the same as a function of $E_{\rm X}$, and can be similarly calculated with eq.~(\ref{eq:lethdist}).
-As such, we will not be providing further analysis or speculation as to how and why these X-ray emissions occur, as more extensive discussions can be found within the above cited literature.
+The confirmed presence of relatively large X-ray emission across different SN classes is an exciting development in our overall understanding of the rates of stars’ mass loss and general SN physics.
+A detailed understanding of this prevalence, however, remains unclear.
+Whether the X-ray emission originates from a CCSN or a thermonuclear SN is not particularly relevant to the hazardous effects imposed on a terrestrial atmosphere that we are concerned with in this study.
+So long as the event manages to induce a high-enough fluence on the atmosphere, the associated impacts of the X-ray photons will be the same as a function of $E_{\rm X}$ and can be similarly calculated with Equation~(\ref{eq:lethdist}).
+As such, we will not be providing further analysis or speculation as to how and why these X-ray emissions occur, as more extensive discussions can be found within the above-cited literature.

+Note also that it is quite plausible that X-ray emission from SNe is not isotropic because the circumstellar medium may well be anisotropic.
+This means that the blast interaction could lead to different X-ray luminosities in different directions.
+In the absence of a detailed model of the circumstellar medium, there is no clear way to account for this for individual events.
+However, if there is anisotropy, this will be encoded in the frequency of observed X-ray-bright SNe, which we use in estimating the rates and threats posed by these events.
+This also means that these effects will be better accounted for with a larger and more complete observational survey of X-ray SNe.

-Nevertheless, the rate of occurrence for such X-ray emission \emph{would} have general implications for the Galactic habitable zone, i.e., the locations in which life could exist \citep{Line2004,Gowan2011,Cockell2016}.
+All considered, the rate of occurrence for X-ray-bright SNe would have general implications for the Galactic habitable zone, i.e., the locations in which life could exist \citep{Line2004,Gowan2011,Cockell2016}.
 Therefore, when assessing the risks imposed on specific terrestrial biospheres, we need not discriminate between the type of X-ray luminous SN and its progenitor.
 But, to generalize our results and gain insight into planetary habitability, the different magnitudes at which each specific type of SN emits in the X-ray band are important, as this would factor into the rate of occurrence for dangerous X-ray emission throughout the universe (see \S \ref{sect:res}).